-NZ IFRS 17 is to be applied retrospectively to all insurance contracts on the transition date unless it is impracticable to do so, in which case a modified retrospective or fair value approach may be applied.
-The Company expects to use the full retrospective approach for general insurance contracts.
+NZ IFRS 17 is to be applied retrospectively to all insurance contracts on the transition date unless it is impractical to do so, in which case a modified retrospective or fair value approach may be applied.
+The Company will use the full retrospective approach.